 Exception to the rule: If you are travelling with a baby under two years of age (0-24 months), you can bring baby food, formula, medications, milk, water and juice, in reasonable amounts that will be required during your flight(s) and any connections.
-These are exempted from the liquids, aerosols and gels restrictions only if you are travelling with a baby under two years of age (0-24 months), however they must be presented to a screening officer for separate inspection.
+These are exempted from the liquids, aerosols and gels restrictions only if you are travelling with a baby under two years of age (0-24 months).
+They must be presented to a screening officer for a separate inspection.

 I do a flight south to the Caribbean with my children every year.
 Often once or twice during the year to other destinations.
-My kids are now 9 and 4, so that means I’ve been flying with kids from Canada for almost ten years.
+My kids are now 10 and 5, so that means I’ve been flying with kids from Canada for more than ten years.
 I’ve been there and done that!
 Maybe even seen it too, so if you ever have any questions, don’t be afraid to ask!